➡️ About the Search Engine

 The NEAR search allows the specified words at a maximum distance in the text of the document.
 You can specify a maximum distance of words in a phrase.

-Example: Type "umbrella clause" NEAR/20 "MFN" in the search bar:
+Example: Type "corruption" NEAR/20 "red flags" in the search bar:

 In the search result, these two terms are less than 20 words apart from each other.
 By default, the NEAR search is set to 30 words when you don’t define the distance.
 Rather than searching in the whole document, you can now search the two terms used in the same paragraph/section by the tribunal.